Why ASIC Asks for More Proofs in AFSL Applications: A Guide for Applicants

 Part A Proofs: Entity and Licence Details

-Part A additional proofs are related to the information you provide in Part A of the application form for your AFSL.
-These proofs are focused on gathering more details about your entity, the nature of your business, and the specific financial services and products you intend to offer under the AFSL.
+Part A additional proofs were related to the information provided in Part A of the former application form.
+These proofs were focused on gathering more details about an applicant’s entity, the nature of their business, and the specific financial services and products they intended to offer.

-The types of Part A proofs that ASIC may request include:
+The types of Part A proofs that ASIC might have requested included:

 Proof NumberProof NameSummary

-A1Entity DetailsProvides details about the legal structure of your business, such as names of partners, trustees, or a description of the entity’s nature and responsible managing persons for less common entity types.
+A1Entity DetailsProvided details about the legal structure of the business, such as names of partners, trustees, or a description of the entity’s nature for less common entity types.

-A4Miscellaneous Financial Facility StatementRequires a detailed description of unique financial products, a legal opinion supporting their classification (unless it’s a Managed Discretionary Account [MDA]), and an explanation of why they don’t fit established categories.
+A4Miscellaneous Financial Facility StatementRequired a detailed description of unique financial products and a legal opinion supporting their classification.

-A4Membership of a Licensed MarketRequires evidence of membership in a licensed market or a licensed clearing and settlement facility, if your business involves market participation (e.g., brokers needing market membership).
+A4Membership of a Licensed MarketRequired evidence of membership in a licensed market or a licensed clearing and settlement facility for businesses involved in market participation.

 Part B Proofs: Demonstrating Licensee Capacity

-Part B additional proofs are designed to assess your capacity to meet the obligations of an AFS licensee.
-These proofs delve into your organisational structure, compliance arrangements, and resources to ensure you can competently operate under an AFSL.
+Part B additional proofs were designed to assess an applicant’s capacity to meet the obligations of an AFS licensee.
+These proofs delved into the organisational structure, compliance arrangements, and resources to ensure the applicant could competently operate under an AFSL.

 Proof NumberProof NameSummary

-B2Development Program for Responsible ManagersDemonstrates how your responsible managers are fit and proper and maintain adequate skills and competence through training and development programs, including needs analysis and a training register.
+B2Development Program for Responsible ManagersDemonstrated how responsible managers maintained competence through training and development programs.

-B2Industry Standards ComplianceProvides evidence of an independent third-party assessment of your compliance with relevant industry standards and codes, along with the assessment results.
+B2Industry Standards ComplianceProvided evidence of an independent third-party assessment of compliance with relevant industry standards.

-B3Compliance ArrangementsOutlines your compliance framework, including reporting lines, roles of compliance personnel, frequency of reviews, breach handling, and procedures for managing client funds.
+B3Compliance ArrangementsOutlined the compliance framework, including reporting lines, breach handling, and procedures for managing client funds.

-B3Arrangements for Managing Conflicts of InterestsDescribes your structural arrangements and procedures for identifying, assessing, controlling, avoiding, and disclosing conflicts of interest, and ensuring service quality is not compromised.
+B3Arrangements for Managing Conflicts of InterestsDescribed procedures for identifying, controlling, and disclosing conflicts of interest.

-B4Program for Monitoring, Supervision and Training of RepresentativesExplains your supervisory framework for employees and authorised representatives, including reporting lines, review methods, handling of non-compliance, and ensuring authorised representatives act within scope.
+B4Program for Monitoring, Supervision and Training of RepresentativesExplained the supervisory framework for employees and authorised representatives.

-B5Human Resources Capacity StatementDescribes your processes for ensuring adequate human resources, including recruitment strategies for skilled employees and succession planning, particularly for non-APRA regulated businesses.
+B5Human Resources Capacity StatementDescribed processes for ensuring adequate human resources, including recruitment and succession planning.

-B6Dispute Resolution System StatementDescribes your internal dispute resolution procedures, compliant with ASIC Regulatory Guide 271, including complaint handling, timeframes, and referral processes to AFCA, and proof of AFCA membership.
+B6Dispute Resolution System StatementDescribed internal dispute resolution procedures and provided proof of AFCA membership.

-B8Compensation Capacity StatementProvides evidence of your professional indemnity insurance, including a certificate of currency and policy details like coverage period, scope, cover amount, and exclusions.
+B8Compensation Capacity StatementProvided evidence of professional indemnity insurance, including a certificate of currency and policy details.

 Part C Proofs: Complex Services and Products

-Part C additional proofs are specifically related to complex financial services and products, often requiring more detailed substantiation due to their inherent complexity and risk.
-These proofs are triggered by your selections in Part C of the AFSL application form.
+Part C additional proofs were specifically related to complex financial services and products, which required more detailed substantiation.
+These proofs were triggered by selections made in the former AFSL application form.

 Proof NumberProof NameSummary

-C2Scheme Operating Capacity StatementDetails the operation of your registered schemes, including scheme property nature, target market, legal titles, compliance structures, systems, and marketing approaches.
+C2Scheme Operating Capacity StatementDetailed the operation of registered schemes, including compliance structures and systems.

-C7Life Insurance Capacity StatementDescribes your processes for preventing ‘churning’ or ‘twisting’ in life insurance and for monitoring and disclosing all types of commissions.
+C7Life Insurance Capacity StatementDescribed processes for preventing ‘churning’ or ‘twisting’ in life insurance.

-C8Underwriting Agency Capacity StatementProvides details about your underwriting operations, including insurer names, agency agreements, risk recording processes, distribution channels, and premium handling procedures.
+C8Underwriting Agency Capacity StatementProvided details about underwriting operations, including insurer agreements and premium handling.

-C10Margin Lending Facilities Provider StatementDetails your processes for providing margin lending, including suitability assessments, margin call procedures, client notification processes, and ensuring clients understand non-standard risks.
+C10Margin Lending Facilities Provider StatementDetailed processes for providing margin lending, including suitability assessments and margin call procedures.

-C12Insurance Claims Handling and Settling Service StatementDetails your processes for fair and efficient insurance claims handling, including timeframes, vulnerability support, code membership, conflict management, and representative training for claims handling services.
+C12Insurance Claims Handling and Settling Service StatementDetailed processes for fair and efficient insurance claims handling.

 Responding Effectively to ASIC’s Request: What You Need To Do